Dell Inspiron laptops: Inspiron 8500/8600

-The Inspiron 8500 and 8600 were mainstream notebooks that were clones of the Latitude D800 and D810.
-The Inspiron 8500 utilized am Intel Pentium 4 M processor, while the Inspiron 8600 was based on Intel's Centrino Platform and utilized an Intel Pentium M/Centrino Processor.
+The Inspiron 8500 and 8600 were mainstream notebooks that were clones of the Latitude D800 and D810, using nearly identical hardware.
+The Inspiron 8500 was the only model that utilized an Intel Pentium 4-M processor, while the Inspiron 8600 was based on Intel's Centrino platform and utilized an Intel Pentium M processor.
+The Latitude D800/D810 utilized Intel Pentium M processors like the Inspiron 8600.
 Since they were clones of the D800/D810, they included many Latitude-specific features such as the Dell D-Dock and the D-bay (which allowed users to swap out the CD drive for a floppy drive or secondary battery).
+They were also one of the first Dell laptops to use a widescreen display, alongside the Latitude D800/D810.
 Like the Inspiron 1100/5100 series that was also released in 2003, the 8500 and 8600 were among the first Dell laptops to be offered in Venice Blue and Moonlight Silver.
 Additionally, snap-on faux-wood lid covers were an available accessory which allowed customers to customize the look of their Inspiron.